yaaig-ufrgs/NeuralFastDownward-FSM/README.md

 ```

 ### Running full experiments
 You can create multiple files like [`exp_example.json`](https://github.com/yaaig-ufrgs/NeuralFastDownward/blob/main/exp_example.json) and call `./run.py exp1.json exp2.json`.
 Batch experiments will be performed according to the content in the JSON files.
+Empty or unspecified arguments are run as default.

 ## Features